 - Outdoor IP based (Internet Protocol) surveillance cameras

 Depending on the environment, it may make more sense to bury the outdoor Ethernet cable as opposed to open air runs.
-Whether open-air or buried into the ground, the selection of Ethernet cable is crucial.
+Whether open-air or buried into the ground, running Ethernet cables outside requires very particular cable selection.
 First, CMX rated Ethernet cable is the only appropriate cable to use outdoors.
 Life, not being that simple, means there are various types of CMX rated Ethernet cable.
 The only commonality between them is they have a UV resistant outer cable jacket, coated with PVC (Polyvinyl Chloride) or the superior LLDPE (Linear Low Density Polyethylene).
 Regular Ethernet cable meant for indoor use will quickly degrade in the sun, wind, rain and temperature swings.